spacecloud-io/space-docs/content/storage/database/subscriptions/_index.md

 ## Architecture

-To _offload the database_, Space Cloud does not rely on any CDC (Change Data Capture) mechanism.
-Space Cloud uses its in-built eventing system to guarantee that **all changes irrespective of any network failures propagate to the clients** over a bi-directional link in an orderly fashion.

-Isolating the database querying and the realtime module helps it scale the realtime piece independent of database.
-However, this poses some limitations which are acceptable for most applications.
+Space Cloud uses a CDC (Change Data Capture) mechanism to provide strong guarantees and reliability.

+Benefits of using CDC based architecture:

+- Space Cloud can even capture mutations happening to the database directly from outside of Space Cloud.
+- Reliability.
+All events get captured reliably.
+- Performance.
+No need for polling database.
+Changes are streamed in realtime.

+CDC based architecture has a few limitations which are documented below.

+## Limitations

+Following are the limitations of the subscriptions in Space Cloud:

+- Truncating a table doesn't spawn the corresponding `DELETE` events.
+- Subscriptions doesn't work for SQL Server yet.